malloydata/malloy/docs/_src/language/query.md

-In a query stage, fields (dimensions, measures, or nested queries) may be specified either by referencing an existing name or defining them inline:
+In a query stage, fields (dimensions, measures, or nested queries) may be specified either by referencing an existing name or defining them inline.

 ```malloy
 flights | reduce